 Shepard has more than 20 years as a forklift operator under his belt.
 “I do prefer Cat (forklifts) over all the other ones," he says.
 "I just like the way they handle.
 I think they turn better.”

 He adds, “We do talk about it a lot among us forktruck drivers – how mad we’re gonna be if they don’t stick with Cat (lift trucks).
 If I’m going to drive a forktruck, I want a Cat.”

 Stryson says, “My overall impression of Cat is that they’re investing back in the company.
 They’re progressive.
 They’ve got a great design, and they’ve simplified things.
 I’d definitely recommend Cat forklifts to other people looking to buy a forklift.”

 DSS is committed to quality and safety in how they move product.
-Learn why their partnership with Cat Lift Trucks is a big part of that commitment.View Our Story
+Learn why their partnership with Cat Lift Trucks and their IC pneumatic tire lift trucks are a big part of that commitment.View Our Story

-Learn how Cat forklifts transform the world’s largest livestock show and rodeo for more than 2 million visitors each year.View Our Story
+Learn how a lineup of Cat lift trucks transform the world’s largest livestock show and rodeo for more than 2 million visitors each year.View Our Story

-Discover how this global manufacturing leader of factory coated storage tank systems created a more efficient workplace with Cat forklifts.View Our Story
+Discover how this global manufacturing leader of factory coated storage tank systems created a more efficient workplace with Cat IC pneumatic tire forklifts.View Our Story

 Let us help you find the right forklift for your business.